JuliaGNI/GeometricMachineLearning.jl/docs/src/port_hamiltonian_systems.md

 ## From the Reduced Space to the Full Space for ``R\neq0``

-Here we show that we can construct an lpH system on the full space from an lpH system on the reduced space; this holds for both ``R=0`` and ``R\neq0.`` The corresponding proof was already introduced in similar form by [rettberg2024data](@cite).
+Here we show that we can construct a lpH system on the full space from a lpH system on the reduced space; this holds for both ``R=0`` and ``R\neq0.`` The corresponding proof was already introduced in similar form by [rettberg2024data](@cite).

 ```@eval
-Main.theorem(raw"An lpH system on the reduced space induces an lpH system on the full space.")
+Main.theorem(raw"A lpH system on the reduced space induces a lpH system on the full space.")
 ```

 ```@eval